groupby/searchandiser-ui/README.md

       searchandiser.search('');

       // Usage of the attach method looks like the following:
-      // The callback his passed a single parameter, a tag instance representing the mounted component
+      // The callback has passed a single parameter, a tag instance representing the mounted component
       // See the riot.js documentation (http://riotjs.com/guide/#mounting) for available lifecycle events
       // searchandiser.attach(<tag name>, [<css selector>], [<argument dictionary>], [<callback>]);